Generating the Fukaya categories of Hamiltonian G-manifolds: Introduction

 In Section \ref{sct:ham}, we state and prove all the main results on generation.

 Finally, in Section \ref{sct:examples}, we find split-generators in some explicit examples and give further applications.

 {\bf Acknowledgments: } We thank Denis Auroux, Paul Biran, Janko Latschev, Ivan Smith, Dmitry Tonkonog and Chris Woodward for their interest in this work.
+We also thank an anonymous referee for their helpful comments and corrections.
 Y.L. is partially supported by the Royal Society and an NSF grant DMS-1509141.